Icebox Cake Recipes: All the Hottest Tips and Tricks for Making the Coolest Cakes

-- Graham crackers are a perfect “cakey component” and should be combined with pudding, as opposed to whipped cream, due to their sturdiness.
+- Graham crackers are a perfect “cakey component” and should be combined with pudding (as opposed to whipped cream) due to their sturdiness.

 - Ladyfingers also do best with pudding and I prefer a soft, cakey finger, to a crunchy one.

-- Whipped cream is best whipped until stiff peaks form, a bit longer than you would if topping a piece of pie or a bowl of ice cream.
+- Homemade whipped cream is best whipped until stiff peaks form, a bit longer than you would if topping a piece of pie or a bowl of ice cream.
 The stiffer the peak, the more stable the cake will be, and this is particularly important if you assemble a free-form cake or cupcake.
 I tend to add about 1 to 2 tablespoons of confectioners’ sugar to every cup of heavy cream.
 And, if adding extract, zest, juice, booze or spice, the safest bet is to add to taste.

-Choosing a vessel or shape:
+Choosing a Vessel or Shape

 Can you attempt a cake with ganache in a springform pan and hope for the best upon removal of the pan’s sides?
 Of course, and I have done so in my book.
 But to be on the safe side, I would save add-ins for cakes made in your prettiest pottery or a Pyrex dish.

 - I always begin with a layer of the creamy component, as it anchors the cake to the surface of the pan, dish or platter, followed by a layer of the cakey component.

-- I like to keep my layers thin – just enough of the creamy component to completely cover a layer of the cakey, and then just enough of the cakey component so that the entire layer of creamy is covered, with no holes or gaps between cookies or crackers.
+- I like to keep the layers thin – just enough of the creamy component to completely cover a layer of the cakey, and then just enough of the cakey component so that the entire layer of creamy is covered, with no holes or gaps between cookies or crackers.
 This usually requires breaking the cakey component into pieces.